Testimonials for Team works!

 “Home-made peanut butter as a goodbye present”

-"An international assignment can be a real eye-opener!"
+"An international internship can be a real eye-opener!"

 “Once is a good start but never enough.”